matoous/dzxcz/content/about/index.md

   _Hedonism_ is a viewpoint that pursuit of pleasure and avoidance of pain is the highest good and the proper aim of human life.
-This can involve the enjoyment of physical sensations, emotional fulfillment, and the attainment of desired experiences and material goods.  _Epicurean Hedonism_ further extends this belive to emphasize the importance of balancing pleasure with avoiding pain and discomfort, and views the attainment of long-term happiness as the ultimate goal (whereas _Cyrenaic Hedonism_ prioritizes immediate pleasure regardless of the long-term consequences or impact on well-being).
+This can involve the enjoyment of physical sensations, emotional fulfillment, and the attainment of desired experiences and material goods.  _Epicurean Hedonism_ further extends this believe to emphasize the importance of balancing pleasure with avoiding pain and discomfort, and views the attainment of long-term happiness as the ultimate goal (whereas _Cyrenaic Hedonism_ prioritizes immediate pleasure regardless of the long-term consequences or impact on well-being).

-  For me this roughly translates into pursuit of well being, happiness (of me and people around me), and priorisation of lasting experiences over material goods. _Hedonism_ is individualistic believe.
-Although, if one finds joy in well-being of others as well as theirs, it can overlap with [Utilitarianism](https://en.wikipedia.org/wiki/Utilitarianism) that I find relatable as well.
+  For me this roughly translates into pursuit of well being, happiness (of me and people around me), and prioritisation of lasting experiences over material goods. _Hedonism_ is individualistic believe.
+Although, if one finds joy in well-being of others as well as theirs, it can overlap with [Utilitarianism](https://en.wikipedia.org/wiki/Utilitarianism) that I find relatable too.

 ## Career